Last updated on July 23rd, 2018 at 04:50 pm

 Making your own paleo taco seasoning takes no time at all and can be used over and over!
 I like to make a big batch and put it in a jar so that I can just grab a couple of tablespoons and add it to my meat and veggies for a quick dinner!

 Add a couple tablespoons to my Chicken Fajita Salad, Turkey Taco Spaghetti Squash or my Cauliflower Nachos for some quick and delicious Mexican meals!
+Make some taco meat and fill it on top of my Keto Tortillas for the best Mexican dinner!
 If you feel like breakfast, you can even try my Mexican Breakfast Sausage Cups that use the low carb taco seasoning to flavour the homemade breakfast sausage.

 Why make your own Paleo Taco Seasoning?